shrutiniet/DA----Module-2/README.md

 Big Picture- This means being able to see the big picture as well as the details.

 # Core Analytical Skills
+Root Cause-  root cause is the reason why a problem occurs.
+If we can identify and get rid of a root cause, we can prevent that problem from happening again.
+A simple way to wrap your head around root causes is with the process called the Five Whys.

+Gap Analysis-  Gap analysis lets you examine and evaluate how a process works currently in order to get where you want to be in the future.